James Husband (music project): Biography

 James is working on a new full-length album release including sessions with producer Mitch Easter culled from the remaining 'Stockholm sessions' from 2008 to 2011 mixed with brand new material recorded by members of the new live band featuring BP Helium & Dottie Alexander (of Montreal/Great Lakes).

-Husband had also recorded with the group ASD (Air Sea Dolphin) alongside Robert Schneider (Apples in Stereo), the brothers Chaps, and Ryan Sterrit of Homestar Runner fame.
-The group have released one single on the Chuncklet ind label and have an EP arriving soon.
+Husband had also recorded with the group Air Sea Dolphin alongside Robert Schneider (Apples in Stereo), the brothers Chaps, and Ryan Sterrit of Homestar Runner fame.
+The group has released one single on the Chuncklet indie label and has an EP arriving soon.

 Husband is also performing live currently with Athens, Ga band Summer Hymnns.